What if I don’t want to sell one of my pieces?

 Do you provide any signage in the gallery?

 - Yes.
 Each piece of artwork will have a small placard next to it indicating the name, medium, and price of the piece, as well as the artist’s name.
-We also produce a large sign that highlights each artist’s background and bio, a photo of the artist, and contact information for each artist.
+We also produce a large sign that highlights each artist's background and bio, a photo of the artist, and a postcard that contains contact information for each artist.

 May I put my business cards / brochures / flyers / other signs or paperwork in the gallery?

-- No — we will provide a brochure, postcard, and a small placard for each piece of artwork.
-There is no charge to be in the brochure or postcard.
+- No — we will provide a sign (including artist name, photo, and bio), a postcard with contact information, and a small placard for each piece of artwork.
+There is no charge to be on the sign, postcard, or placard.
 No other promotional materials are permitted.

 Can I sell my artwork through the gallery?